-This tool provides a simple way for an Adams Cable Email holder to see if your email address has been involved in a website breach, spam list, or paste.
+This tool provides a simple way for you to check and see if any of your email addresses have been involved in a website breach, spam list, or paste.

 - Breach an incident where data is inadvertently exposed in a vulnerable system, usually due to insufficient access controls or security weaknesses in the software.

 - Paste is information that has been "pasted" to a publicly facing website designed to share content such as Pastebin.
 These services are favoured by hackers due to the ease of anonymously sharing information and they're frequently the first place a breach appears.

 - Spam List is personal data that is being utilised for the purposes of sending targeted spam.
 This often includes many of the same attributes frequently found in data breaches such as names, addresses, phones numbers and dates of birth.

 What to Do if the Tool Finds Results